petteramu/battlesnakes-dqn/README.md

 > py run.py

-You might want to alter the run.py script to set the amount of rounds to train for now.
-Also, to create new models for training instead of using the ones check in to the repo, set new_models=True
+You might want to alter the run.py script to set the amount of rounds to train over.
+Also, to create new models for training instead of using the ones checked in to the repo, set new_models=True

 Or, alternatively, run it from the history notebook.